 This tilts influence in your favor.

 The second trigger is making them feel important and giving them a sense of belonging.
 When someone knows our name, we know they are familiar with us.
 We like to stay around and communicate with familiar people.
 When those familiar people make you feel good by doing things like remembering and addressing you by your name, others tend to gravitate to you because of the way you make them feel.
 Both important and familiar.
-More influence in your favor.
+More influence

 How do you train your brain to remember people’s names and not dump them?